JamesOBenson/mac-dev-playbook/README.md

 ## Testing the Playbook

 Many people have asked me if I often wipe my entire workstation and start from scratch just to test changes to the playbook.
 Nope!
-Instead, I posted instructions for how I build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which I can continually run and re-run this playbook to test changes and make sure things work correctly.
+Instead, Jeff Geerling posted instructions for how  build a [Mac OS X VirtualBox VM](https://github.com/geerlingguy/mac-osx-virtualbox-vm), on which I can continually run and re-run this playbook to test changes and make sure things work correctly.

-Additionally, this project is [continuously tested on Travis CI's macOS infrastructure](https://travis-ci.org/geerlingguy/mac-dev-playbook).
+Additionally, this project is [continuously tested on Travis CI's macOS infrastructure](https://travis-ci.org/jamesobenson/mac-dev-playbook).

 ## Ansible for DevOps

 Check out [Ansible for DevOps](https://www.ansiblefordevops.com/), which teaches you how to automate almost anything with Ansible.

 ## Author

-[Jeff Geerling](http://www.jeffgeerling.com/), 2014 (originally inspired by [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks)).
+James Benson, 2017 (inspired by [Jeff Geerling](http://www.jeffgeerling.com/)) [Jeff Geerling](http://www.jeffgeerling.com/), 2014 (originally inspired by [MWGriffin/ansible-playbooks](https://github.com/MWGriffin/ansible-playbooks)).